NVIDIA/cccl/README.md

 #### API Stability

+__ or _ symbol names
+detail:: namespace
+macros with DETAIL in the name

 #### ABI Stability - Binary Compatibility

 Today, entities in the `thrust::` and `cub::` namespaces do not guarantee ABI stability from one release to the next.

+// ABI for different architectures because CUB uses ARCH_LIST in namespace

 Entities in the `cuda::` namespace adhere to the ABI stability guarantees described [here](libcudacxx/docs/releases/versioning.md#libcu-abi-versioning).